Last Updated: 03 Sep 2021

-The National Water Sports centre has a wide range of water sports and activities that take place in open and natural waters.
-This natural and beautiful environment is one of the main attractions of the site but as with any open water it is important to observe some simple rules to remain safe and healthy.
+Holme Pierrepont Country Park home of the National Water Sports Centre has a wide range of water sports and activities that take place in open and natural waters.
+This natural and beautiful environment is one of the main attractions of the site, but as with any open water it is important to observe some simple rules to remain safe and healthy.

-This page details potential risk to health that exists in any open water but please remember the vast majority of water users at the site have no problem at all and by remaining mindful and following the tips below the risks are further decreased.
+The below information details potential risk to health that exists in any open water but please remember that the vast majority of water users at the site have no problem at all and by remaining mindful and following the tips below the risks are further decreased.
+Stay safe and healthy.

 Whilst enjoying your water sports always remember to: